slu-soc5050/final-project/docs/topic.md

 1. There is **not** time for you to collect your own data.
 2. There is **not** time for you to go through the IRB process to gain access to confidential data (either data that is not publicly available or data collected by a thesis adviser or other faculty member).
 3. The data you use should be licensed for re-use (it cannot be proprietary or otherwise restrictively licensed).
 4. The data should be well documented - you want to be very sure what each variable represents.
-If there is no codebook or documentation, the data set is probably not appropriate for this project. *See Chris if you have questions about this.*
+If there is no code book or documentation, the data set is probably not appropriate for this project. *See Chris if you have questions about this.*
 5. The data should not be the 2016 General Social Survey. *See Chris if you want to use another iteration of the GSS.*
 6. If your data are longitudinal, you will want to pick data from one time period.